Wallet Solution

 The Wallet Provider that issues the Wallet Attestations MUST make its APIs available in the form of RESTful services, as listed below.

-Wallet Provider Metadata
+Wallet Provider Entity Configuration

 An HTTP GET request to the /.well-known/openid-federation endpoint allows the retrieval of the Wallet Provider Entity Configuration.